shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

 * * *
+Me: Will you be my Valentine?
+Girl: No
+Me: sudo Will you be my Valentine?
+Girl: yes ... yes ... yes ...
+Where should we head now?

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.